The Neighbors: Income

 The most common language spoken in the Mount Bethel

-neighborhood is English, spoken by 83.9% of households.
-Some people also speak South Asian languages (2.3%).
+neighborhood is English, spoken by 83.8% of households.
+Other important languages spoken here include South Asian languages and Spanish.